bpm5520/my_site/docs/index.md

-#My DIGIT 100 Website
+<h1> My DIGIT 100 Website </h1>
-This website will be updated soon, please be patient.
+We will be making additional updates soon, please have patience!